StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.5).

-The R function quap() in StatisticalRethinking.jl uses the MAP density of the Stan samples as the mean of the Normal distribution.
-An example can be found in `scripts/03/intro-stan/intro-part-4.jl`.
+2. The equivalent of the R function `quap()` in StatisticalRethinking.jl uses the MAP density of the Stan samples as the mean of the Normal distribution.
+Examples and comparisons can be found in `scripts/03/intro-stan/intro-part-4.jl`.

-3. In `sripts/04` an additional section has been added, `intro-logpdf` which introduces an alternative way to compute the MAP (quap) using Optim.jl.
+3. In `scripts/04` an additional section has been added, `intro-logpdf` which introduces an alternative way to compute the MAP (quap) using Optim.jl.
 This kind of builds on the logpdf formulation introduced in `scripts/03/intro-stan/intro-part-4.jl`

-2. In `scripts/09` an additional intro section has been included, `scripts/09/intro-dhmc`.
+4. In `scripts/09` an additional intro section has been included, `scripts/09/intro-dhmc`.
 It is envisage that a future version of StatisticalRethinking.jl will be based on DynamicHMC.jl.
 No time line has been set for this work.

 ## Layout of the package